yekta/create-kit-app/README.md

-# Create Kit App CLI
+# Create Kit App

-A very opinionated CLI for creating SvelteKit apps with Typescript and Tailwind.
+A very opinionated way to create SvelteKit apps with Typescript and Tailwind.